apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 ### Set up the environment
 First, [set up the common environment.](environment.md)

 Next, set up the protocol-specific environment.
 The variables in it are specific to each Open Targets release.
-They are announced the e-mail which they send a few weeks before the data submission deadline:
+They are announced in the e-mail which they send a few weeks before the data submission deadline:

 ```bash
 # Year and month for the upcoming Open Targets release.